BIATeam/BIADocs/docs/30-DeveloperGuide/40-Back/20-PresentationWorkerServiceProject.md

 ---

 # Presentation Worker service project
+**Since V3.7.0 the worker service is a windows service.
+Before it was an application pool**

-## Prepare the Worker service Site:
+## Prepare the Worker service (>=V3.7.0):
 1. Compile the solution
+- Set Worker service as startup project
+- Launch it

+## Prepare the Worker service Site (<V3.7.0):
+1. Compile the solution
-- Set Presentation Api as startup project
+- Set Worker service as startup project
 - Launch it a first time with IIS

 2. Open IIS manager.